Production of the Stephen Spielberg film 'Saving Private Ryan' takes place on a Wexford beach.

-Members of the Reserve Defence Force dressed in Second World War US Army uniforms and carrying weapons from the period marching on a beach, take part in a £40 million Steven Spielberg war epic.
-Curracloe beach is the location for recreating the D-Day landings at Omaha beach, Normandy, during the Second World War on 6 June, 1944.
+Members of the Reserve Defence Force dressed in Second World War US Army uniforms and carrying weapons from the period marching for their part in a £40 million Steven Spielberg war epic.
+Curracloe beach is the location for recreating the D-Day landings at Omaha Beach, Normandy, during the Second World War for the film 'Saving Private Ryan'.

-Lieutenant Colonel Pierce McCorley talks about the serious nature of the production which depicts one of the bloodiest battles in history.
-Denis Cloney, who owns the land on which the filming is taking place, talks about buying the land from a German in 1960.
-The film's producer Ian Bryce talks about Spielberg's choice of location for filming.
+Lieutenant Colonel Pierce McCorley talks about the nature of the production of a film which depicts one of the bloodiest battles in history.
+Denis Cloney, who owns the land on which the filming is taking place, explains how he it from a German in 1960.

-The film went on to win five Oscars, including the gong for Best Director for Steven Spielberg.
+'Saving Private Ryan' went on to win five Oscars, including Best Director for Steven Spielberg.

-A RTÉ News report from 3 July 1987 by Damien Tiernan.
+An RTÉ News report broadcast on 3 July 1997.
+The reporter is Damien Tiernan.